MOPED Lessons: Modularity

 - Optionality is a double-edged sword—not everything that can be optional should be optional; things can break easily if something goes wrong with this

 As far as modularity goes, the most direct example, and by far the most common one is regarding expansions in games.
 This is due to the fact that expansions are an explicitly modular context, both in optionality and separation of concerns (albeit the latter can vary in efficiency between games and expansions).
 The big takeaway from expansions is that—because they’re designed on top of existing full rulesets—there is rarely a possibility of them retroactively messing things up with the existing implementation.

 For a second thing, I’m going to turn to my eternal source of design examples—card games, specifically Magic.
 Card games are insanely modular, which mostly boils down to mechanics being tied to individual cards or groups of cards.
-In a game with over 20 000 unique cards, the complexity of the game is maintained at about the same level, because the players are never concerned with card mechanics that aren’t currently active in the game.
+In a game with over 20 000 unique cards, the complexity of the game is maintained more-or-less constant due to SoC, because the players are never concerned with card mechanics that aren’t currently active in the match they’re playing.

-As a specific thing, I’ll use the Storm mechanic.
-The important thing one needs to know about it is that cards with this mechanic care about the number of cards played before them in the turn.
+As a specific example, I’ll use the Storm mechanic.
+The important thing one needs to know about it is that cards with Storm care about the number of cards played before them in the turn.
 Unless you’re playing with or against cards with this mechanic, there’s (in the general case) no reason in the game to track that number.
+The ‘storm count’ rule is contained within its own optional module that the game (and more importantly, the players) cares about only when cards that are part of that module are used.
 The same can be said for most mechanics in the game, which conveys the essence of modularity in both critical aspects of it.

 Golden Hammer Rating